bcreasy/octopress/source/_posts/2013-10-11-an-android-phone.markdown

 ### Battery Life

 A bonus for tightening down security on my phone is that my battery life is greatly extended.
+So far, I've maxed out at 2.5 days of battery life on a single charge and light usage.
+I could still tweak my configuration more to get it to 3-4 days.
+Currently, much of the strain on my battery is due to the sketchy cell signal at work.

 ### Negative Aspects
 (see: minor inconveniences)